I have to confess . . . I’ve been avoiding writing this post!

 Ok, that wasn’t so hard!

-Explaining the past 2 years that has led us to this though, that’s where it gets a bit more complicated.
+Explaining the past 2 years that have led us to this though, that’s where it gets a bit more complicated.

 If you’ve followed along with me for a few years now, you know that we’ve been in a season of transition as a family, one that centered around my husband’s job as a pastor at our local church.